Nandaka/PixivUtil2/readme.txt

 [Pixiv]
-numberofpage ==> Number of page to be processed, put '0' to process all pages. r18mode      ==> Only list images tagged R18, for member and member's bookmark.
+numberofpage ==> Number of page to be processed, put '0' to process all pages. r18mode      ==> Only list images tagged R18, for member, member's bookmark,
+                 and search by tag.
                  Set to 'True' to apply.

 [Settings]